 In partnership with the U.S. Department of Commerce, Economic Development Administration (EDA), and to advance Michigan’s long-term economic recovery from COVID-19, the Michigan State University Comprehensive Economic Recovery Initiative (CERI) was established in July 2020.
-Funded through the CARES Act, CERI will provide education, training, technical assistance and research in partnership with hard hit communities and regions in Michigan from through June 2022.
+Funded through the CARES Act, CERI will provide education, training, technical assistance and research in partnership with hard hit communities and regions in Michigan through June 2022.

 CERI will partner with communities in four areas:

 - Resiliency Planning - To facilitate comprehensive planning that can assist communities to speed their recovery after experiencing natural or manmade shocks such as the novel coronavirus pandemic.

 Regional Resilience Toolkit (FEMA) is a toolkit to guide communities and planners through a process of incorporating resilient strategies into ongoing community plans, learn more: 5 Steps to Build Large Scale Resilience Toolkit

 - Financial Resiliency - Collaborate with community capital experts, state planning agencies, local governments, community anchor institutions, Michigan Economic Development Corporation (MEDC), private financial institutions, and others to increase and expand the capacity of community financial institutions and individuals to invest in local businesses.
 This initiative will support strategic initiatives to build Michigan’s capacity to make community capital investing more available and normalized in Michigan, mitigating the vicissitudes of other less accessible and viable capital markets for small businesses and main street.